Black Panther: Wakanda Forever: Plot

 After Ramonda's funeral, Shuri uses a remnant of the herb that gave Namor's people their superhuman abilities to reconstruct the heart-shaped herb.
 She ingests it, gaining superhuman abilities and meeting Killmonger in the Ancestral Plane, who questions if she will seek revenge or be as honorable as T'Challa.
 Shuri dons a new Black Panther suit and is accepted by the other Wakandan tribes as the Black Panther.
 Despite M'Baku's urges for peace, Shuri is determined to exact vengeance on Namor for Ramonda's death and orders an immediate counterattack on Talokan.
 Preparing for battle, with Ayo assuming the position of general of the Dora Milaje, Shuri bestows the Midnight Angel armor upon Okoye, who in turn recruits Dora Milaje member Aneka to join her.
 Williams creates an Iron Man-esque powered exoskeleton to aid the Wakandans.

 The Wakandans use a seafaring vessel to lure Namor and his warriors to the surface with a vibranium detector as battle ensues.
 Shuri traps Namor in a fighter aircraft, aiming to weaken him.
 They crash on a desert beach and fight.
 Shuri gains the upper hand but sees a vision of Ramonda, urging Namor to yield and offering a peaceful alliance.
 Namor agrees, ending the battle.
-His cousin, Namora, is upset by the surrender, but he believes the alliance will strengthen Talokan.
+His cousin, Namora, is upset by the surrender, but Namor believes the alliance will strengthen Talokan.
 Williams returns to MIT, leaving her suit behind, while Okoye rescues Ross.
 Shuri plants more heart-shaped herbs to ensure the Black Panther mantle's future.
 In her absence, M'Baku challenges for the throne.
 Shuri visits Nakia in Haiti and burns her funeral robe to finally grieve for T'Challa, honoring Ramonda's wishes.

 In a mid-credits scene, Shuri learns that Nakia and T'Challa had a son named Toussaint, whom Nakia has been raising in secret.
 Toussaint reveals his Wakandan name is T'Challa.